 In this sample I used a worsted weight yarn (Bernat super value) and a 6mm hook.
 It created a fabric that was pretty dense.
 Which makes it a great option for homewares and bags!
 If you are working with worsted weight yarn and want a looser weave for a hat, scarf or blanket I would recommend using a 6.5 or even and 8mm hook.

 Sc3tog: single crochet 3 together (see explanation below)

 How to make a Sc3tog Cluster: Begin cluster in same stitch as previous stitch worked.
 Insert hook back into previous stitch, yo, pull up loop. (insert hook in next st, yo (yarnover), pull up loop)x2.
 Yo, pull through all 4 loops on hook.

 Trinity Crochet stitch Instructions

 Row 1: Ch a multiple of 2 (I chained 28 in my sample).
 Sc in 2nd ch from hook.
-Sc3tog starting in the same ch as the previous st and then continuing in the next 2 chs, ch 1. *Sc3tog starting in the same ch as last leg of previous sc3tog and then continuing in the next 2 chs, ch 1.
+Sc3tog Cluster (see instructions above) starting in the same ch as the previous st. *Ch 1, sc3tog cluster starting in the same ch as last leg of previous cluster.
 Repeat from * across.
 Sc in same ch as last leg of the previous sc3tog.
 Turn.

-Row 2: Ch 1, sc in same st as ch1.
-Sc3tog starting in same st as previous sc and then continuing in the top of the next sc3tog and ch 1 sp.
-Ch 1. *Sc3tog starting in the same st last leg of previous sc3tog and then continuing in the top of the next sc3tog and ch 1 sp, ch 1.
+Row 2: Ch 1, sc in same st as ch 1.
+Sc3tog Cluster starting in same st as previous sc and then continuing in the top of the next cluster and ch 1 space. *Ch 1, sc3tog cluster starting in the same st last leg of previous cluster.
 Repeat from * across.
-Sc in same st as last leg of previous sc3tog
+Sc in same st as last leg of previous cluster.
+Turn

 Repeat row 2 until piece is desired size.